-There are specific conditions and treatments which we cannot pay for, in line with the Medical Schemes Act.
-We call the items or procedures that aren't covered by the Scheme exclusions.
-You must ensure that the procedures, treatments, or medication you receive are covered as GEMS won't pay for excluded medical services or items.
+There are specific conditions and treatments that the Scheme cannot pay for, in line with the Medical Schemes Act.
+These items or procedures that are not covered by the Scheme are called "exclusions".
+You must ensure that the procedures, treatments, or medication you receive are covered as GEMS will not pay for excluded medical services or items.
 Refer to Rule 16 and Annexure E of the Scheme Rules for the list of exclusions.